jazzband/wagtailmenus/docs/source/index.rst

 The current version is compatible with Wagtail 1.5 to 1.11 and Python 2.7, 3.3, 3.4, 3.5 and 3.6.

-To find out more about what wagtailmenus does and why, see: :doc:`overview`
+To find out more about what wagtailmenus does and why, see :doc:`overview`

+To view the code, open an issue, or submit a pull request, view the `wagtailmenus project on github <https://github.com/rkhleics/wagtailmenus>`_.

 Below are some useful links to help you get you started: